jorgecarleitao/django-sphinxql/docs/configuration.rst

 configured by an ORM (see :doc:`indexes`); ``indexer`` and ``searchd`` are configured by settings in Django settings.

-Like Django, Django-SphinxQL already provides a (conservative) default configuration for Sphinx (e.g. it automatically sets Sphinx to assume unicode).
-Django-SphinxQL requires you to define two settings:
+Django-SphinxQL requires the user to define two settings:

 * ``INDEXES['path']``: the path of the database (a directory)
 * ``INDEXES['sphinx_path']``: the path for sphinx-related files (a directory)